 Yes (preoperative)

-Dacryoendoscopy was covered by insurance in 2018 1) and is useful for diagnosing the degree of fibrosis at the obstruction site, mucosal inflammation, and intralacrimal masses.
-If extralacrimal pathology is suspected, CT or MRI is used in combination.
+Lacrimal endoscopy was covered by insurance in 2018 1) and is useful for diagnosing the degree of fibrosis at the obstruction site, mucosal inflammation, and intralacrimal masses.
+CT or MRI is used when extralacrimal lesions are suspected.

-Dacryocystography may be ambiguous in determining whether contrast reaches the obstruction site 1), and its role is largely complementary to direct observation with dacryoendoscopy.
+Dacryocystography can be ambiguous in determining whether contrast reaches the obstruction site 1), and it mainly serves as a complement to direct observation with lacrimal endoscopy.

-Reflex epiphora due to conjunctivitis or keratitis: Differentiated by slit-lamp findings
+Reflex epiphora due to conjunctivitis/keratitis: Differentiated by slit-lamp findings

 Canaliculitis: Often associated with canalicular stones